 Nonconformity (IEnvA) Nonconformity refers to the non-fulfilment of a requirement.
 When the Operator fails to meet a requirement, a nonconformity exists.
 Since there are many kinds of requirements, nonconformity can take many forms.
 An Operator may fail to conform (or fail to comply) with mandatory requirements like laws and regulations or with voluntary requirements such as contracts, agreements, codes, and standards, including IEnvA Standards.
 Non-destructive Testing (NDT) Testing applications or methods used to examine aircraft or engine parts or components, which do not destroy or render the item or material unusable.
 Examples of such testing include Radiography, Eddy Current, Dye Penetrant, Ultrasonic, Thermal Imaging and Magnetic Particle Inspection.
 Equivalent Term: Non-Destructive Inspection (NDI) Non-lethal Protective Device A device designed to temporarily incapacitate, confuse, delay, or restrain an adversary.
 Types of devices may include electrical shock, chemical, impact projectile, physical restraint, light, and acoustic.
 As non-lethal weapons have a temporary effect, they should be used in conjunction with physical restraint devices (e.g. handcuffs, flexible cuffs, body belts).
-Normal Activities (IEnvA) The activities that occur frequently, e.g. daily or under standard operating circumstances e.g. generation of waste. □ North Atlantic Track High Level Airspace (NAT HLA) ICAO North Atlantic Systems Planning Group (NAT SPG) re-designation of North Atlantic Minimum Navigation Performance Specifications (MNPS) airspace to support the NAT MNPS to PBN (performance-based navigation) transition plan.
+Normal Activities (IEnvA) The activities that occur frequently, e.g. daily or under standard operating circumstances e.g. generation of waste.
+North Atlantic Track High Level Airspace (NAT HLA) ICAO North Atlantic Systems Planning Group (NAT SPG) re-designation of North Atlantic Minimum Navigation Performance Specifications (MNPS) airspace to support the NAT MNPS to PBN (performance-based navigation) transition plan.
 See Minimum Navigation Performance Specifications (MNPS).
+Nose Gear Steering Bypass Pin A dedicated pin installed into aircraft nose landing gear hydraulics system steering mechanism that deactivates the steering function.
+Used for operational aircraft pushback & towing.
+Installation and removal of such equipment is mainly performed by operational personnel.
+Equivalent Terms: Nose Wheel Steering Deactivation Pin, Lock Pin-Nose Gear Towing Lever, Steering Bypass Pin.
 NOTAM (Notice to Airmen) An official notice or communication issued by an NAA to inform pilots of hazardous conditions that could affect flight operations, or temporary or permanent changes associated with aeronautical facilities, services, or procedures.
 Notice to CoPA Members (NoToCM) A numbered document issued to communicate ISAGO Program and audit matters to ISAGO Auditors.
 NOTOC (Notification to Captain) Accurate and legible written or printed information provided to the pilot-in-command concerning dangerous goods shipments or other special cargo that is to be carried onboard the aircraft.
 Equivalent Terms: NOTAC (Notification to Aircraft Commander), NOPIC (Notification to Pilot-in-command)